Gas and electricity standing charges explained

 Standing charges are included with prepayment energy tariffs where you pay-as-you-go using a prepayment meter and must still be paid even if you don’t have credit on your meter.
 So, when you next top up, you’ll have to pay back all the standing charges you owe.

-This is something to watch out for if, for example, you don’t use any gas in Summer when the heating is off.
+This is something to watch out for if, for example, you don’t use any gas in summer when the heating is off.

 Do smart meters include standing charges?